-I am still working on this project, so treat this as an in progress dump rather than a polished “here is the thing I built” post.
+I am still working on this project, so treat this as an in progress dump rather than a polished YC announcement posst.
 The shape is changing quickly while a lot of the interesting parts are still half design, half scars from the last run.

 I started from a slightly uncomfortable place.
-Codex and Claude Code have ramped up implementation speed so much that typing code is no longer the part that feels scarce.
+Codex and Claude Code have ramped up implementation speed so much that me and my teammates are ending up with tens of PRs lying around waiting for approvals.

 The first iteration of this project is my attempt at building that loop.

-The first version had too much architecture cosplay
+The first version had too much architecture spaghetti

 The first version came out of the machine exactly the way AI projects often do.
 It was ambitious, broad and slightly drunk on taxonomy.